Who Is an Artist?

 What we consider an “artist” has transformed dramatically throughout history.
 In medieval times, those who created what we now consider masterpieces were often viewed as skilled craftspeople rather than cultural icons.
 They worked in workshops, fulfilled commissions, and were valued for their technical abilities rather than their personal expression.

 The concept of the artist as a special category of person with unique sensibilities emerged primarily during the Romantic era.
 This shift elevated the artist to a cultural figure whose personal vision and emotional depth became central to the value of their work.
-This historical context shows us that our current definition isn’t fixed or universal—it’s a cultural construct that continues to evolve.
+So I don’t feel much obligation to treat our current definition as sacred.

 Gatekeeping Artistry #